-Psychological “trauma” occurs when a person experiences a very upsetting, negative event.
-Usually traumas are unexpected, the person is unprepared, and there is nothing the person can do to prevent the trauma from occurring.
-Sometimes the person is a witness to that event, as when a person observes a car accident.
-Other times, the person’s life is threatened, as when a person is robbed at gunpoint or sexually assaulted.
-Some traumas consist of a single event, such as an accident, severe illness, earthquake, mugging, or fire.
-Other traumas are ongoing, such as childhood physical or emotional abuse.
+Psychological trauma occurs when a person experiences a very upsetting, negative event.
+Usually, traumas are unexpected, the person is unprepared, and there is nothing the person can do to prevent the trauma from occurring.
+Some traumas consist of a single event, such as an accident, severe illness, natural disaster, physical or sexual assault, or fire.
+Other traumas are chronic and ongoing, such as in the case of physical or emotional abuse.

 POST TRAUMATIC STRESS DISORDER (PTSD)

 Symptoms following a trauma usually get better with time.
 But for some people, more intense symptoms do not go away on their own.
 Post-Traumatic Stress Disorder (PTSD) is one possible response to a trauma.
 Only a fraction of those who experience trauma (approx. 20%) develop PTSD.
 PTSD involves symptoms described below, that impairs functioning and lasts for longer than one month.
 PTSD can range from relatively mild to debilitating.

 - Difficulty falling or staying asleep

 - Substance abuse